shadowcodex/codex-ui/README.md

 ## View Components

-To view a full list of components that are both done and on the road map simply go to [https://shadowcodex.github.io/codex-ui/components/](https://shadowcodex.github.io/codex-ui/components/)
+To view a full list of components that are both done and on the road map simply go to [https://codexui.com/](https://codexui.com/components/)

 ## How To Use

-Just copy and paste.
+**From The Site:** Just copy and paste.
 Each component will have a `code:` section below it.
 Just copy that code and paste it into your site.
 As long as you have bootstrap 4 running on the site, they components should just "work".

 If they don't and you can't figure out why open an issue and I'll gladly help as much as I can!

+**From Github:** Download the repo as a zip and open up any of the components.
+They should be copy and paste ready to go.

 ## Restrictions